 Gene spearheaded the Carol and Gene Ludwig Program in Public Sector Leadership at Yale Law School, which is focused on educational and professional support to Yale Law students who aspire to leadership roles in the public sector.
 The Ludwig Program helps prepare students for careers in areas such as government, nonprofits, and other institutions focused on serving the public.

 Philip leads economic research for LISEP.
 He generates statistics that more meaningfully represent the economy, including on unemployment and earnings.
 He also works to apply these indices to research and to help formulate financial solutions for low- and moderate-income Americans.

 As an undergraduate at Princeton University, he wrote a senior thesis about the links between financial regulation, corruption, and entrepreneurship.
 He graduated summa cum laude in economics with a minor in political economy and finance.

-Diana Dayoub is a researcher at LISEP where she performs data cleaning and analysis to produce metrics that portray the economic situation of low- and middle-income Americans.
+Santiago is a researcher at LISEP where he conducts data analysis to generate labor and cost-of-living statistics that better illustrate the economic reality of low- and middle-income Americans.